 Impressed yet?
 No?
 Don’t worry, neither am I; that was barely scratching the surface of the basics, because it takes much skill to be able to write like this, henceforth the discipline and training required as expressed earlier in this article.

 My point is: you have been chosen to read this because you’re most likely looking to hire a copywriter.

-So while this article is meant to advertise our services, drive conversions of our own, building our list of clientele and increase our own company’s revenue…it is, at the same time, more than simply a long-form sales letter; it’s simultaneously and legitimately meant to empower you with valuable knowledge you’ll need to know in order to make the best decision possible when hiring a copywriter—even if it’s not us that you choose.
+So, while this article is meant to advertise my services, drive conversions of my own, building my list of clientele and increase my own company’s revenue…it is, at the same time, more than simply a long-form sales letter; it’s simultaneously and legitimately meant to empower you with valuable knowledge you’ll need to know in order to make the best decision possible when hiring a copywriter—even if it’s not me that you choose.

 That means that even if you don’t convert, there’s still value to this article that could make all the difference in your business or marketing campaign, which makes it both a matter of content writing, and copywriting.

 Hence, the header of this section of the article.
 A company’s blog can be a key element in virtually any imaginable Internet marketing campaign, since content is what makes or breaks an Internet marketing campaign to begin with.

 Copywriters need to be able to not only write for the sake of sales, but to also create legitimately remarkable content that positively brands the company they work for, earning customer trust and loyalty.
 To write copy that’s always about selling something would turn the target audience off, thus stimulating the opposite effect.
 This is what spammers do, but in contrast: truly disciplined, talented copywriters understand that in this day and age, the only way to effectively retain a large following online that ultimately leads to revenue for the company they work for (even if it’s their own) is to create great content (which is one discipline), that drives the audience to act in some way, shape, or form (which is another discipline).